Pedagogy best practice

 Knowledge checks Multiple Choice Quizzes (MCQs) can be used in a number of ways from the simple true / false to more complex questions and associated multiple distractors.
 Blackboard collaborate can be used with up to 5 possible answers.

 A useful approach to MCQs is to ask the question and give students time to think of an answer.
 Provide an answer for them to vote (show the answer statistics) if a number are wrong, consider the theory again and move to a slide with the answer options repeated vote again.
-For some questions there may not be a correct answer!
-There is information about setting up MCQs and polling in Blackboard Collaborate Ultra at this link.
+For some questions, there may not be a correct answer!

 - Ask questions – invite students to respond in the chat window.
 If you ask knowledge check questions try to have these prepared on slides as a part of the session presentation.
 If you are inviting students to respond in the chat window set a word limit.
 Prepare a second slide that gives your answer (within the word limit).
 This can help students who are watching a recording of the session and helps students to develop their ability to write concisely.